Nanolat/sotopless-octopress/source/index.markdown

 Price?
 ------
+We give 1 year Start-up Subscription for free until 08/31/2013.
+(For one game or one gamified app, email support only.)

 1. Community Edition
 := Free, but under AGPL v3 license requiring to open source your projects.
 2. Start-up Subscription
 := Includes commercial license.
 This is for start-up companies or indie developers having less than 3 developers.
-The price is $1,000 per game(or app) per year.
-However, you can get the first year subscription for free if you introduce another start-ups or indie developers to join our alpha test.
+The price is $2,000 per game(or app) per year.
 3. Enterprise Subscription
 := Includes commercial license.
 The license is valid for a year with up-to-date software every year. $7,000 per game or app per year.
 4. Enterprise Edition